FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Introduction

 \section{Introduction}

-Space, the final frontier, has captivated human curiosity since ancient times.
-The advent of the space race marked a significant milestone, leading to the deployment of spacecraft across nearly every celestial body within our solar system, including Mars (Viking 1/2), Venus (Venera 7), Mercury (Mariner 10), Jupiter (Galileo), Saturn (Cassini), and various moons (e.g., Apollo 11, Phobos 2).
-This exploration continues to expand with numerous ongoing and upcoming missions~\footnote{https://www.astronomy.com/space-exploration/space-missions-a-list-of-current-and-upcoming-voyages/}.
-Concurrently, the decreasing cost of space launches~\cite{jonesRecentLargeReduction2018} has resulted in an exponential increase in the deployment of small satellites, such as Nanosatellites or Cubesatellites, into Earth's orbit~\cite{kuluSmallLaunchers20232023} -- a trend showing no signs of abatement.
+Space -- the final frontier -- has captivated human curiosity for centuries.
+The dawn of the space race marked a turning point, leading to the exploration of nearly every major celestial body in our solar system: Mars (Viking 1/2), Venus (Venera 7), Mercury (Mariner 10), Jupiter (Galileo), Saturn (Cassini), and various moons (e.g., Apollo 11, Phobos 2).
+This momentum continues today with numerous ongoing and planned missions.\footnote{\url{https://www.astronomy.com/space-exploration/space-missions-a-list-of-current-and-upcoming-voyages/}} Simultaneously, falling launch costs~\cite{jonesRecentLargeReduction2018} have accelerated the deployment of small satellites, including nanosatellites and CubeSats—a trend showing no signs of slowing~\cite{kuluSmallLaunchers20232023}.

-Central to every spacecraft, from nanosatellites to deep-space rockets, is some form of electrical component responsible for computation.
-These computations range from systems that manage spacecraft steering and navigation (e.g., the Apollo Guidance Computer~\cite{o2010apollo}) to those analyzing vast data streams generated by advanced sensors.
-As missions become more ambitious and data volumes grow, the demand for high-performance onboard computing becomes increasingly critical.

-Currently, a significant portion of onboard computing is facilitated through field-programmable gate arrays (FPGAs)~\cite{kuon2008fpga}.
-These reconfigurable electrical components can be programmed with various types of computing elements, from small digital signal processing (DSP) blocks to large central processing units (CPUs).
-FPGAs offer several advantages over commercial off-the-shelf components (COTS), such as CPUs or graphical processing units (GPUs): they are cost-effective for low-volume production, consume less energy and power, exhibit radiation tolerance/hardening, and provide numerous options for fault-tolerant designs.
-These attributes -- particularly their energy efficiency and resilience -- are crucial in the harsh, radiation-intensive space environment with limited thermal dissipation capabilities.
-Traditionally used to run imperative applications, FPGAs are increasingly employed within a different computational paradigm: Neural Networks (NNs)~\cite{lecun2015deep}.

-The application of NNs in spacecraft has been contemplated since Deep-Space 1~\cite{hedbergAIComingAge1997}, where it was considered among thirteen emerging technologies for autonomous operation and navigation.
-With the advancement and refinement of deep learning techniques, NNs have garnered renewed interest for space system applications.
-These networks can potentially enhance various domains such as autonomous operation and navigation, sensor analysis~\cite{pritt2017satellite}, data compression~\cite{guerrisi2023artificial}, and selective downlinking~\cite{zhang2020deep}, addressing the challenge of slow data transmission from spacecraft.

-This systematic survey synthesizes existing literature on FPGA-based NN accelerators in space, identifying trends, gaps, and future directions within this burgeoning field.
-Although numerous excellent surveys exist concerning NNs~\cite{wangConvergenceEdgeComputing2020}, sensors~\cite{huangDeepLearningBasedSemanticSegmentation2024}, FPGAs (specifically for CNNs)~\cite{mittalSurveyFPGAbasedAccelerators2020}, and space applications~\cite{leonEmployingFPGAASIP2022,chienFutureAISpace2006}, to our knowledge, this is the first comprehensive and systematic study focusing specifically on FPGA-based NN accelerators for space.